mleonardblair/TCGCardShop-Pack-Opener/README.md

 - `boxCount`: Number of boxes to process (default is 2 boxes of 4 hands of 8 packs (64), when pressing 4 or 6 keybinds, 1 box when press keybind 1)
 ## Release Information
 - v0 beta Created, debugged, and published on **2024-09-20**.
-- Updated for release v1.0, for game version `v0.37` on **2024-09-23**.
+- Updated for beta release v0.1, for game version `v0.37` released on **2024-09-23**.
    - Resolved user-reported script performance inconsistencies by removing active game window focus from the card opening loop.
+- v0.2 beta - or game version `v0.38` patched on **2024-09-2024** that I will release TBD .
-- Added in player movement, so that it can process up to
+    - Added in new keybinds to auto pack opener for player movement, left and right, so that it can process up to nth number of shelves/boxes the user defines in config.ini.
+    - Updated tooltip that displays progress of the current box out of the total user defined box number that will be opened.
+    - *WIP* Updated to support new v0.38 setting of fast pack opening, controllable via user defined value in config.ini.